c4s4/neon/doc/quickstart.md

     - print: "Hello World!"
 ```

-You can run more than one default target by settings `default` to a list of targets to run:
+You can run more than one default target by setting `default` to a list of targets to run:

 ```yaml
 default: [foo, bar]